jnn83/openbanking/README.md

 ## What format is the data in?

 The raw data is in JSON format, the format in which it is served by the banks' APIs.
 The data is structured according to the OpenBanking Open Data API standards [https://openbankinguk.github.io/opendata-api-docs-pub/].
-I have performed minimal data cleaning to ensure all historically downloaded data meets the standards.
+I have performed minimal data cleaning for consistency and to ensure that all historically downloaded data meets the standards.
 For transparency, I have made my cleaning code available in this project.

 ## What can I use the data for?